VladiG1984/24Kitchen/README.md

 # 24Kitchen
-This is an individual project whose purpose is to practice HTML, CSS, JavaScript, and jQuery.
-I have also used Bootstrap and plan to add Ajax and MySQL, too.
+This is a single-page application of a cooking e-book website using HTML, CSS, jQuery, and Bootstrap.
+Most of the work was done with the help of the Bootstrap framework.
+Overrides to the Bootstrap styling were done by means of an additional CSS file.
+Since Bootstrap guarantees website responsiveness, there was little to no need of additional CSS code in this respect.
+Additionally, I used jQuery and AJAX along with running a live-server in an attempt to link the website to a json file (users.json) for the purposes of subscribing and signing in.